theobarberbany/Kubernetes_on_Openstack/LBaaS-Cinder/README.md

 Refreshing the page should return a different hostname.

 You can now set up an ingress controller such as nginx or traefik.

+*Note*: Load Balancers are not deleted automatically when the service is removed, they must be removed manually.
+        [this script](delete_lb.sh) partially automates that process.